 Net premium rate: An individual employer's final premium rate based on their industry premium plus any applicable surcharge or minus any discount determined under the ERP.

-Occupational Health and Safety (OHS) Division: The OHS Division is a branch of LRWS that regulates and ensures that the requirements of laws and regulations covering occupational health and safety in the province are enforced.
+Occupational Health and Safety (OHS) Division: The OHS Division is responsible for the regulation and enforcement of provincial occupational health and safety laws in the province.